lindawangg/COVID-Net/README.md

 **Recording to webinar on [How we built COVID-Net in 7 days with Gensynth](https://darwinai.news/fny)**

+**Update 03/19/2021:** We released a new COVID-Net CXR-2 [model](docs/models.md) for COVID-19 positive/negative detection which was trained on the new COVIDx8B dataset with over 16,500 CXR images from a multinational cohort of 15,528 patients from at least 51 countries.
+The test results are based on the new COVIDx8B test set of 200 COVID-19 positive and 200 negative CXR images.\
 **Update 01/28/2021:** We released updated datasets and dataset curation scripts.
 The COVIDx V7A dataset and create_COVIDx.ipynb are for detection of no pneumonia/non-COVID-19 pneumonia/COVID-19 pneumonia, and COVIDx V7B dataset and create_COVIDx_binary.ipynb are for COVID-19 positive/negative detection.
 Both datasets contain over 15600 CXR images with over 1700 positive COVID-19 images.\
 **Update 01/05/2021:** We released a new COVIDx6 dataset for binary classification (COVID-19 positive or COVID-19 negative) with over 14500 CXR images and 617 positive COVID-19 images.\
 **Update 11/24/2020:** We released [CancerNet-SCa](https://github.com/jamesrenhoulee/CancerNet-SCa) for skin cancer detection, part of the CancerNet initiatives.\